hdowens/projeul_sols/README.md

 q32 - Find the sum of all products whose multiplicand/multiplier/product identity can be written as a 1 through 9 pandigital.

+q34 - sum of all numbers which are equal to the sum of the factorial of each individual digit of that number

 q35 - circular primes, how many below one million, solved with a function I wrote to shift integers by pos

 q36 - palindromic pairs of base 10 and base 2, below one million